Calibration and Virtual Camera Control

 3.0 Trackers

-BEST PRACTICE: Feel free to press the Calibration button again if it does not look like it calibrated correctly the first time.
-Make sure the calibration tracker is positioned in place on the red crosshairs, until it looks like the ARFX Screen looks correctly positioned and does not jump around a lot between calibration button presses.
+Feel free to press the Calibration button again if it does not look like it calibrated correctly the first time.
+Make sure the calibration tracker is positioned in place on the red crosshairs until it looks like the ARFX Screen looks correctly positioned and does not jump around a lot between calibration button presses.
 This ensures that you have the most optimal calibration.

-NOTE: It is good practice to recalibrate anytime a lighthouse is moved or bumped, even if very minute.
+It is good practice to recalibrate anytime a lighthouse is moved or bumped, even if it is very minute.
 This could cause jitter/jumping of the virtual camera if not recalibrated.

-4. If calibrating for a multiscreen version of ARFX Pro Plugin, the crosshairs will be green (instead of red) and the box representing the calibration puck will be a red box with a plus sign in the middle.
+If calibrating for a multiscreen version of the ARFX Pro Plugin, the crosshairs will be green (instead of red), and the box representing the calibration puck will be a red box with a plus sign in the middle.
 Otherwise, calibration should be the same for multiscreen.

 image-1674162893718

-If for any reason the calibration puck cannot be physically placed on the center of the screen during the calibration process, it’s possible to add an offset for calibration so that calibration puck can be placed somewhere more accessible.
-The Screen Offset function allows you to change the settings inside Unreal Engine 4/5 to match the physical distance where the center of the physical screen is and where the calibration puck may need to be on set.
+If, for any reason, the calibration puck cannot be physically placed on the center of the screen during the calibration process, it’s possible to add an offset for calibration so that the calibration puck can be placed somewhere more accessible.
+The Screen Offset function allows you to change the settings inside Unreal Engine 5.3 or 5.4 to match the physical distance where the center of the physical screen is and where the calibration puck may need to be on set.

-NOTE: During calibration mode, the bottom of the calibration tracker needs to be pointed at the screen, placed flat vertically on the center of the screen where the red crosshairs show.
+During calibration mode, the bottom of the calibration tracker needs to be pointed at the screen and placed flat vertically on the center of the screen where the red crosshairs show.
 When using an offset location for the calibration puck, make sure to keep the bottom of the tracker still pointing towards the physical screen.
-This may require a ¼ inch screw set up that keeps the puck in that same 90 degree rotation.
+This may require a ¼ inch screw setup that keeps the puck in that same 90-degree rotation.

-1. Measure the vertical (up/down, Z-axis), depth (forward/backward, X-axis), and side to side (left/right, y-axis distance in centimeters from the center of the red crosshairs from the screen while in calibration mode to the bottom/center of the physical Vive calibration tracker.
+2. Measure the vertical (up/down, Z-axis), depth (forward/backward, X-axis), and side-to-side (left/right, y-axis distance in centimeters from the center of the red crosshairs from the screen while in calibration mode to the bottom/center of the physical Vive calibration tracker.

-BEST PRACTICE: It is recommended to place your offset calibration tracker in a position that is precise, still, and unmoving.
+It is recommended that you place your offset calibration tracker in a precise, still, and unmoving position.

-2. Follow the examples displayed in the image below to offset correctly.
+3. To offset correctly, follow the examples displayed in the image below.
 Left offsets negatively, right offsets positively.

-1. Play ARFX Pro Plugin scene within Unreal Engine 4/5 and calibrate.
-Refer to Section 5: ARwall Setup and Settings within Unreal Engine 4/5 and Section 6.1: XR Sync Calibration for further details.
+1. Play the ARFX Pro Plugin scene within Unreal Engine 5.3 or 5.4 and calibrate.
+For further details, refer to Section 5: ARwall Setup and Settings within Unreal Engine 5.3 or 5.4 and Section 6.1: XR Sync Calibration

 2. Move the Hero Tracker (tracker on the physical camera) within the designated play area as dictated by the base stations.
 The scene should show the correct parallax.